canarieids/Zeek-Ubuntu-22.04/README.md

-> Workers: The fastest memory and CPU core speed you can afford is recommended since all of the protocol parsing and most analysis will take place here.
+ Workers: The fastest memory and CPU core speed you can afford is recommended since all of the protocol parsing and most analysis will take place here.

->
->Edit node.cfg
+Edit node.cfg
->

 ```
 $vi /opt/zeek/etc/node.cfg
 ```
-> Example for **JSP2 Hardware**: Three workers, each with their own interface:
+ Example for **JSP2 Hardware**: Three workers, each with their own interface:

->- 15 threads per worker
+- 15 threads per worker
->- Theoretical throughput: (Megabit) = (#Threads)(250)
+- Theoretical throughput: (Megabit) = (#Threads)(250)
->- 15*250=3.75Gigabit per worker
+- 15*250=3.75Gigabit per worker
->- Threads reserved for system: 14, 15, 38, 39
+- Threads reserved for system: 14, 15, 38, 39

 ```
 [logger]